nablarch-development-standards/nablarch-development-standards-tools/en/README.md

 # Development process support tools

-These tools provide support for Nablarch’s development process.
+These tools provide support for Nablarch's development process.
 For tools that do not have a manual, instructions have been provided in the Excel download file.

 When using development process support tools that use design documents for input/output,